RockLib/RockLib.Messaging/docs/Kafka.md

   - List of brokers as a CSV list of broker host or host:port.
 - messageTimeoutMs (optional, defaults to 10000)
   - Local message timeout.
 This value is only enforced locally and limits the time a produced message waits for successful delivery.
 A time of 0 is infinite.
 This is the maximum time librdkafka may use to deliver a message (including retries).
 Delivery error occurs when either the retry count or the message timeout are exceeded.
-- statisticsIntervalMs (optional, defaults 0)
+- statisticsIntervalMs (optional, defaults to 0)
   - The statistics emit interval

 The second has the following parameters: